brev/numenta-web/packages/numenta.com/pages/blog/2017/03/03/htm-school.md

 this stimulus.

 These are not easy concepts, to be sure.
-Understanding the neuroscience within our theory of intelligence can be difficult, especially for novices.
+Understanding the neuroscience underlying HTM theory can be difficult, especially for novices.
 Yet the implications of understanding how the brain learns and implementing these concepts in software are significant.
 With HTM School, Matt peels back the layers of complexity and uses computer